ArceLopera/git_refresher/docs/Basics/git_remotes.md

 git push origin main
 ```

 Pushes local commits to the remote repository.
+This command works only if you cloned from a server to which you have write access and if nobody has pushed in the meantime.
+If you and someone else clone at the same time and they push upstream and then you push upstream, your push will rightly be rejected.
+You’ll have to fetch their work first and incorporate it into yours before you’ll be allowed to push.

 ## **Creating a Branch in a Remote Repository**